kubernetes/community/communication/slack-guidelines.md

 - Not adhering to the code of conduct set forth in DMs and/or channels.
 - Overtly selling products, related or unrelated to Kubernetes.

+**BE CAREFUL**

+To inactivate a user, and optionally remove their content (spam).
+First, double check you have the correct user by verifying their Slack Member ID.
+Spammers may try and fake or assume the identity of another user.

+Once verified, find a message from the offending user.
+Then select "**More actions**", the "**...**" to the right of a message from the offending user.
+Then select "**Report message**".

+This will open a contextually aware prompt only available to Slack Admins with the options to deactivate the user and remove all content from them over the past "X" minutes/hours.

+Report any actions taken to the other slack admins, and if needed the [Code of Conduct Committee][cocc].

 [coc]: /code-of-conduct.md
 [admins]: ./moderators.md#Slack